-Danish development activity in Africa is aimed at reducing poverty and creating employment for the youth generations that will be entering the labour market
+Danish development activities in Africa are aimed at reducing poverty and creating employment for the young generations entering the labour markets.

 Students under a tree.
 Nursery School Rescue Foundation Centre, Kenya.
 Photo: Jørgen Schytte

 Denmark has been involved in development cooperation with African countries for more than 50 years.
 Denmark is one of five countries in the world that meets the UN target with the aim of contributing 0.7 percent of GNI to development assistance.
 Development assistance is channelled through bilateral and multinational institutions, such as EU and UN.